gmluqa/mypolar/README.md

 # Stack

-It uses Python on the backend, and stores a JSON file that serves as the database.
+It uses Python and Flask on the backend, and stores a JSON file that serves as the database.
 The frontend is done in react + TS.

 # Setup instructions